-- Mac from Punch-Out!! actually spoke in the original games but come the Wii reboot and he barely says more than one.
+Mac from Punch-Out!! actually spoke in the original games but come the Wii reboot and he barely says more than one.

 	- Call of Duty 4: Modern Warfare has two player-controlled characters, USMC Sergeant Paul Jackson and SAS Sergeant "Soap" MacTavish.
 Both are unable to respond verbally, although when you get a choice you can respond physically (such as, at the end of the tutorial level, choosing either to go back up to redo the course or heading over to the monitors with everyone else to end the level).
 There's also a pair of flashback missions where you play as then-Lieutenant Price, and he doesn't speak while you have control of him despite talking as an NPC.
 The only character who talks under the player's control is the thermal-imaging TV operator of the AC-130 from the mission "Death from Above".

 	- This gets even weirder in multiplayer, where other players on your team will shout out useful information such as "grenade", "changing mag", or "planting claymore" when they're performing these acts - but when YOU do them, you don't hear yourself say it, but your teammates are able to hear you saying it.
 This can end up getting you killed, as the other team can also hear your chatter, which can give away your position.

 	- Lampshaded in World at War - while crawling through a burnt-out building in Berlin, a bunch of soldiers start complaining about the smoke, at which point Sgt.
 Reznov tells them to shut up, mentions how he and Dimitri (your character) "crawled through smoke and rubble in Stalingrad", then says "do you hear him complaining?"

 	- In the very first mission, when you are playing as Miller, your Japanese captor says to you, "You think because you say nothing, you're strong?"

-- The very first game also lampshaded this when the British player character and Captain Price infiltrate the Tirpitz; Price, while discussing the plan to sabotage the ship, asks that "unless your German's improved, leave the talking to me".
+	- The very first game also lampshaded this when the British player character and Captain Price infiltrate the Tirpitz; Price, while discussing the plan to sabotage the ship, asks that "unless your German's improved, let me handle the talking".